day8/re-frame/README.md

 You might already know that ClojureScript is a modern lisp, and that lisps are **homoiconic**.
 If not, you do now.

-The homoiconic bit is significant.
+That homoiconic bit is significant.
 It means you program in a lisp by creating and assembling lisp data structures.
 Dwell on that for a moment.
 You are **programming in data**.
-The functions which later manipulate data, start as data.
+The functions which later transform data, themselves start as data.

 Clojure programmers place particular emphasis on the primacy of data.
 When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like **Data is the ultimate in late binding**.

 I cannot stress enough what a big deal this is.
-It can seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
+It may seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
 And once you understand the importance of this concept at the language level,